-1 TRANSITION PATHWAY 1.1 Option 1: Is CPA seeking registration with GS4GG to issue GSCERs while ☐ Yes • maintaining the CDM registration?
-(Ref: GHG Product Requirements) ⊠ No 1.2 Option 2: Is CPA seeking registration with GS4GG to issue GSVERs only ⊠ Yes - and/or conversion of issued CERs to GSVERs ?
-(Ref: Annex B, GHG □ No Product Requirements) Note - for conversion of issued CERs to GSVERs, the project must be registered with GS4GG.
-1.3 Option 3: Is CPA seeking registration with GS4GG to issue GSVERs only □ Yes and/or conversion of emission reduction to GSVERs issued by ⊠ No standard other than CDM?
-(Ref: Annex B, GHG Product Requirements) Requi irement: All CDAs submitting assurant for transition on our offers 1/1/2021 result demonstrate consultance with All CPAs submitting request for transition on or after 1/1/2021 must demonstrate compliance with requirements stated in Annex B, GHG Product Requirements . require ements stated in Affred b, Grid Froduct Requirements.
-The CP PA following option 1 above; may seek registration under GS4GG based on provisional CDM FB decision
+1 TRANSITION PATHWAY 1.1 Option 1: Is CPA seeking registration with GS4GG to issue GSCERs while maintaining the CDM registration?
+(Ref: GHG Product Requirements) □ Yes ⊠ No 1.2 Option 2: Is CPA seeking registration with GS4GG to issue GSVERs only and/or conversion of issued CERs to GSVERs?
+(Ref: Annex B, GHG Product Requirements) Note - for conversion of issued CERs to GSVERs, the project must be registered with GS4GG. ⊠ Yes □ No 1.3 Option 3: Is CPA seeking registration with GS4GG to issue GSVERs only and/or conversion of emission reduction to GSVERs issued by standard other than CDM?
+(Ref: Annex B, GHG Product Requirements) □ Yes ⊠ No

+All CPAs submitting request for transition on or after 1/1/2021 must demonstrate compliance with requirements stated in Annex B, GHG Product Requirements.

+The CPA following option 1 above;

-- may seek issuance of GSVERs in exchange of provisional CERs based on CDM EB decision but must transfer issued CERs to the Gold Standard Swiss CDM Registry Account.
+- may seek registration under GS4GG based on provisional CDM EB decision - may seek issuance of GSVERs in exchange of provisional CERs based on CDM EB decision but must transfer issued CERs to the Gold Standard Swiss CDM Registry Account.
 If there are any implications for issued volume or project eligibility due to CMP decision regarding GWP, additionality or any other decision, the CME must address these issues, as applicable in consultation with SustainCERT/GS.